 If you are looking for a semi-short hike, good for the whole family, and good for fishing, as long as you don’t mind catching small fish, then Camas Lake might be the place to check out.
 Even if you just load up your packs with water and your fishing poles or fly rod, it is a nice little hike.
-A group of us went up there on the Fourth of July that included Jason Maxwell of Missoula, Keyvin and Brittany Weber of Missoula, Larry Goral of Missoula and Kevin Frazier of Florence.
+A group of us went up there on the Fourth of July, which included Jason Maxwell of Missoula, Keyvin and Brittany Weber of Missoula, Larry Goral of Missoula and Kevin Frazier of Florence.
 There was a family of four camping up there, and the kids, who were probably around 8-10ish, even carried their own packs in, so that should tell you the difficulty level of the trail.
 There are a few creeks that the trail crosses on the way, too, so if your dog(s) go with you, they will have some places along the way to cool off a bit and drink some cold water.

 From the trailhead to the lake and around the lake and back, it was just barely under seven miles.
 So, it is right about, or just over, three miles each way, and even in 90+ degree weather, it was not bad at all as long as you have water with you.
 Here are a couple of extra tips I have for anybody who is planning on heading to Camas Lake in the near future, based on my own experience:

 - Don’t wear flip-flops…and if you do, bring an extra pair.
 My flip-flop blew out on the way up, but thank goodness it didn’t break it enough for the shoe to not be usable. (and yes, I was told by many how crazy I was for wearing flip-flops, but the trail is definitely doable with flip-flops, and I didn’t have to take off my shoes to get in the water-ha).
 Thank you, Brittany!